tgr-9/symfony-skeleton-project/README.md

 ## Makefile

-There are some predefined commands in the `Makefile`.
-You can use them as such:
+There are some predefined commands in the `Makefile`:

 ```bash
 # Run test suite